DoganK01/AttentionX/README.md

 ## Description

-AttentionRX is an innovative software solution designed to enhance the analysis and interpretation of medical patient records by cross-referencing them with scholarly journal articles.
+AttentionX is an innovative software solution designed to enhance the analysis and interpretation of medical patient records by cross-referencing them with scholarly journal articles.
 By leveraging the latest advancements in artificial intelligence, AttentionX identifies symptoms from patient records and provides evidence-based prescription suggestions.
 The core technology stack includes Retrieval Augmented Generation (RAG), and Reflection type agents powered by Langchain, Llama3-OpenBioLLM-70B, Qdrant, DSPy and Langsmith, facilitating a robust and insightful analysis.

+A dataset is created using GPT4o compatbile with RAFT resarch paper.
+Using this dataset, Qwen3-14B is trained.
+After the training, evaluation done on test dataset which has the same format with train dataset. %88 accuracy was achieved.
+After the documents related to the vector database are loaded and stored, the system itself is set up.
+The patient record and a query must be entered as input.
+Depending on these two inputs, relevant articles and texts are collected from the Qdrant vector database, Arxiv, Scholar and Tavily search tool in parallel and prompt editing is done.
+Then, the LLM-based agent of the Reflection Agent type produces the necessary response and presents it to the user in a structured way.

 ## Key Features